khulnasoft-lab/khulnasoft-ui/doc/debugging-gitlab-ui-with-gitlab-css.md

   later, and overwrites GitLab UI with its specificity.
 This is often when we need to use [`!important` classes](https://gitlab.com/gitlab-org/gitlab-ui/-/blob/main/doc/css.md#utility-class-specifity).
 - In GitLab, you can use utility classes as a way to use GitLab UI styles.
-You can also run into specificity issues here, as Gitlab may have more-targeted classes.
+You can also run into specificity issues here, as GitLab may have more-targeted classes.
   Using the
   [`!important` classes](https://gitlab.com/gitlab-org/gitlab-ui/-/blob/main/doc/css.md#utility-class-specifity)
   can help solve this problem.